 Whether high-risk or not, your business relies on getting paid.
 The ways a consumer can pay a company is increasing on an almost daily basis – credit card, bank transfers, PayPal, electronic check, debit card, Venmo, cash, Western Union…the list goes on and on.

-Unfortunately, as a high-risk merchant, you may have limitations to the electronic payment modes you can accept.
+Unfortunately, you may have limitations to the electronic payment modes you can accept as a high-risk merchant.
 The specific industry your entity operates within is the most significant factor to determine what types of payments you are allowed to take.
 Still, your acquiring bank also had a considerable say in the matter when approving your account.
 Your business may only qualify for debit-only payments.
 In a similar vein, you might not be able to process all major card brands.
 Typically only qualified merchants can accept American Express and Discover.
-It’s imperative to clearly understand what payment types you will be able to take when selecting a payment processor.
+It’s imperative to clearly understand what payment types you will take when selecting a payment processor.

 4. Do I have a monthly minimum?